 How do I apply for the California College Promise Grant?

-If you have submitted a FAFSA or CADAA (Dream Act Application), you have already applied for the California College Promise Grant!
+If you have submitted a FAFSA or Dream Act Application, you have already applied for the California College Promise Grant.
+No need to do anything further.

 What is the CCPG?

 This used to be called the BOG Fee Waiver.
-It waives eligible California resident students' enrollment fees ($46 per unit).
-Some student mandatory fees are not waived.
-Here is a video about it from the California Community College Chancellor's office.
+It waives eligible California residents' enrollment fees ($46 per unit).
+Student mandatory fees are not waived -- just tuition fees.

 What semesters are my fees waived?